-- Joint interventions for reconstruction/protection, restoration or revitalization of natural habitats, aimed to protect and restore local and regional ecosystems, protection of forest genetic resources improving biodiversity and connectedness of habitats.

-- Creation of educational trails in nature, interconnected between the borders (either geographically or by thematic focus);

-- Re-introduction of native species to cross-border habitats, control of invasive species;
+- Joint interventions for reconstruction/protection, restoration or revitalization of natural habitats, aimed to protect and restore local and regional ecosystems, improving biodiversity and connectedness of habitats. - Creation of educational trails in nature, interconnected between the borders (either geographically or by thematic focus); - Re-introduction of native species to cross-border habitats, control of invasive species;

-- Joint interventions to map pollution sources and/or development of up-to-date solutions to eliminate or reduce various pollution sources and pollutants from air, soil, or water

-- Develop specific joint monitoring systems that enable the regional institutions to effectively forecast, monitor and manage changes in status of environmental elements and biodiversity, including the development of warning mechanisms for pollution or cross border inventory of forests.
+- Joint interventions to map pollution sources and/or development of up-to-date solutions to eliminate or reduce various pollution sources and pollutants from air, soil, or water - Develop specific joint monitoring systems that enable the regional institutions to effectively forecast, monitor and manage changes in status of environmental elements and biodiversity, including the development of warning mechanisms for pollution.